Parameter estimation for symmetric correlation functions for an mcgf object.

 least squares and maximum likelihood estimation.
 Optimization functions such

-are lower and upper bounds of parameters in par_init
+upper are lower and upper bounds of parameters in par_init and default

 bounds are used if they are not specified.